tflinkow/individualised-assignments-latex/README.md

 It is part of my bachelor's project at the Hochschule Ruhr West University of Applied Sciences and was created from August to October 2021.

-The bachelor's [thesis](thesis.pdf) provides a complete, detailed overview of the framework and its components, alternative approaches and an evaluation.
+The bachelor's [thesis](thesis.pdf) provides a complete, detailed overview of the framework and its components, shows alternative approaches and contains an evaluation of the framework.
 The [slides](slides.pdf) of my thesis presentation may offer an easier, shorter introduction.

 # Prerequisites